-James Reinish & Associates, Inc. are private dealers who maintain gallery in a townhouse in Manhattan's Upper East Side.
+James Reinish & Associates, Inc. are private dealers who maintain gallery space in a townhouse in Manhattan's Upper East Side.
 The gallery is one of few specializing in both American and European painting, sculpture, and works on paper between 1850 and the present day, with a primary focus on the period 1900-1980.
-James Reinish and Director Ann Yaffe Phillips have worked as dealers and advisors in the art market cumulatively for over 60 years.
+James Reinish has worked as a dealer and advisor in the art market for over 40 years.
 James Reinish founded the gallery in 1993 in partnership with Martha Parrish, who retired from the business in 2008.

 The gallery has established its greatest following in the area of late 19th and early 20th Century American painting and sculpture; and has recently developed an inventory of Post-War Contemporary art.